 Filling in the Tax Form

-Report your self-employment income on separate lines for each source by entering your gross income and net income in lines 135 to 143 of your income tax and benefit return.
-These amounts are calculated by using the T2125 Statement of Business Activities form.
+Report your self-employment income on separate lines for each source by entering your gross income and net income in lines 13500 to 14300 of your income tax and benefit return.
+These amounts are calculated by using the T2125 Statement of Business Activities form which is a part of your personal income tax return.
 Your gross income is what you have earned before any expenses are deducted.
 Your net income is what is left over after deducting expenses.

 - Expenses that qualify as deductions are those that you incurred to earn the revenue from self-employment income.